 Despite having some of the best universities and training programs in the world, the U.S. struggles to retain high-value international students, thanks to our outdated immigration system.
 Canada has historically been one of our competitors for talent, and new data obtained by the Niskanen Center demonstrates just how stark this problem has become.
-To remain competitive in the global market, the U.S. must find ways to prevent the continued loss of domestically-trained talent.
+To remain competitive in the global market and address labor shortages, the U.S. must find ways to prevent the continued loss of domestically-trained talent.

-The data demonstrate that Canada is eager to profit from the valuable training of our graduates and can do so by taking advantage of the systemic shortcomings that often render our labor market inaccessible to these foreign students.
+The data demonstrates that Canada is poaching U.S. educated workers from foreign countries.
+They are eager to profit from the valuable training of our graduates and can do so by taking advantage of the systemic shortcomings that often render our labor market inaccessible to these foreign students.

 Niskanen recently obtained previously unreported (and still unpublished) data from the Canadian immigration office’s Statistical Reporting Group detailing top Express Entry applicants’ educational and citizenship backgrounds.
 Express Entry is Canada’s recruitment arm for skilled talent worldwide.
 Recipients can pursue permanent residence in Canada without requirements for employer sponsorship or secured employment.
 Express Entry applicants must demonstrate their language skills, educational credentials, and work experience and are then ranked as a part of Canada’s point-based system.
 Only the top applicants are invited to seek permanent residence.